 Rakuten Kobo has generously donated a Kobo Glo HD eReader to each member of the 2016 jury panel.
 The Scotiabank Giller Prize encourages publishers to provide digital copies of its submitted titles in addition to print books.

 The Scotiabank Giller Prize longlist will be announced on September 6, 2016.
 This year’s shortlist will be announced at a press event in Toronto on September 26.
-The winner will be named at a black-tie dinner and awards ceremony at Toronto’s Ritz-Carlton on Tuesday, November 8, 2016.
+The winner will be named at a black-tie dinner and awards ceremony at Toronto’s Ritz-Carlton on Monday, November 7, 2016. [updated after the issue of this press release]

 The 2016 submission package, including updated rules and details, can be found at scotiabankgillerprize.ca/submissions